SteliosGian/SteliosGian/README.md

 ## Howdy, I'm Stelios and welcome to my GitHub profile 👋

-Currently working as an ML Engineer.
-I'm originally from Greece, but living and working in Dublin, Ireland.
+Currently working as an ML Engineer in Athens, Greece.

 - 🌱 I’m currently learning MLOps